sebastian-mora/ruse_website/blogs/aws-sso-phishing/index.md

 - sso:ListAccounts
 - sso:ListAccountRoles

-These detections are post exploitation.
+These detections are post-exploitation.
 The best bet here is to alert of unrecognized IPs making API calls.
 Again refer back to [Christophe Tafani-Dereeper](https://blog.christophetd.fr/phishing-for-aws-credentials-via-aws-sso-device-code-authentication/) blog as he goes deeper into detection and offers some sample alerts.

 There is a method to specifically defeat my tool and it is to monitor for failed calls to sso-oidc:CreateToken.
-The tool periodically polls this method to check if a token has become active (a user has been compromised) and as a result there should be failed actions in cloudtrail.
-In general failed actions to this method should be an anomaly as it is abnormal a user would call this method manually.
+The tool periodically polls this method to check if a token has become active (a user has been compromised) and as a result there should be failed actions in Cloudtrail.
+In general failed actions to this method should be an anomaly as it is abnormal for a user would call this method manually.

 ## Tool Architecture